rust-lang/cc-rs/README.md

 To control the programs and flags used for building, the builder can set a number of different environment variables.

-* `CFLAGS` - a series of space seperated flags passed to "gcc".
+* `CFLAGS` - a series of space separated flags passed to "gcc".
 Note that individual flags cannot currently contain spaces, so doing something like: "-L=foo\ bar" is not possible.
 * `CC` - the actual C compiler used.
 Note that this is used as an exact